EndPointCorp/end-point-blog/2017/03/28/postgres-wal-files-best-compression.html.md

 The bzip2 program has been nipping at the heels of gzip for many years, so naturally it has its own parallel version, known as lbzip2.
 As Table 3 shows, it is also amazingly fast.
-Not as fast as pigz, but with a speed of under 0.2 seconds — even at the highest compression level!
+Not as fast as pigz, but with a speed of under 0.2 seconds—​even at the highest compression level!
 There is very little variation among the compression levels used, so it is fair to simply state that lbzip2 takes 0.15 seconds to shrink the WAL file to 3.5 MB.
 A decent entry.